Implicit Bias-Like Patterns in Reasoning Models: Introduction

 \subsection{Implicit Association Test (IAT)}

-To measure these automatic evaluations in humans, researchers developed the Implicit Association Test \citep[IAT;][]{greenwald_measuring_1998a}.
+To measure these automatic evaluations in humans, social psychologists developed the Implicit Association Test (IAT; \cite{greenwald_measuring_1998}).
+The IAT has become the most popular measure for assessing implicit biases and has cited and used in thousands of papers \citep{greenwald_implicit_2020}.
 During the test, participants are instructed to rapidly pair group category stimuli with attributes.
 For example, in the Race IAT, participants are asked to press one key for White faces and pleasant words and another for Black faces and unpleasant words (i.e., association-compatible pairings).
 After many trials of pairing stimuli to those categories, the pairings are switched.
 In the next set of trials, Black faces and pleasant words share a key, while White faces and unpleasant words share the other key (i.e., association-incompatible pairings).
 The difference in response times between these sets of trials informs understanding about how concepts are linked together in memory.
-Typically, people show faster responses for association-compatible pairings than incompatible pairings, indicating the presence of automatically activated associations between social groups and stereotypical attributes.
-The IAT has become the most popular tool for examining implicit bias \citep{greenwald_understanding_2009} as it effectively captures the automatic evaluation processes that underlie implicit bias.
+People show faster responses for association-compatible pairings than incompatible pairings, indicating the presence of automatically activated associations between social groups and stereotypical attributes.

+The IAT is best positioned to capture the efficiency of mental processing \citep{gawronski_automaticity_2024, goedderz_awareness_2024, lai_measuring_2021, morris_awareness_2023}.
+According to the influential \textit{Iterative Reprocessing Model} \citep{cunningham_attitudes_2007}, initial evaluations of stimuli rely on readily accessible information and require minimal mental effort.
+As the IAT requires rapid responding, the IAT is especially sensitive to these efficient processes.
+The Iterative Reprocessing Model also theorizes people will reinterpret stimuli in a more deliberate manner as processes activate to override initial evaluations and more complex information becomes mentally accessible.
+Measures that allow for less mentally efficient responding, like self-report surveys, primarily capture these later stages of processing where inhibitory control processes and more complex information are more dominant.

-\subsection{Implicit Bias in Language Models}
+\subsection{Implicit bias in language models}